migarakavishan/fullReactFirebaseAuth/README.md

 # Login Register page

 Using firebase as backend and react and tailwind for frontend.
-Full firebase auth page
+Full firebase auth page google login and authentication forgot password

 # Getting Started with Create React App